prysmaticlabs/documentation/docs/manage-validator/withdraw-validator.md

   -H 'accept: application/json'
 ```

-and you should see a response that contains withdrawal credentials that should have changed to the `0x01` format which includes your Ethereum execution address.
+In addition, you should see a response that contains withdrawal credentials that should have changed to the `0x01` format which includes your Ethereum execution address.

 ### Done: Receiving partial withdrawals after `withdrawal_credentials` are updated is automatic, but will take time.